The Lord is Merciful and Compassionate

 Today, the church offers us another golden opportunity to reflect on God’s mercy and compassion.
 This is fully revealed in His son Jesus Christ.
 One important fact that runs through all the readings of this Sunday is the readiness of God to welcome and receive us irrespective of how much we have fallen and gone away from him.

-A very important lesson we are to learn from this reading is, the power of intercession for both ourselves and for others.
+A very important lesson we must learn from this reading is, the power of intercession for both ourselves and for others.
 Like Moses, the Christ we celebrate today, relentlessly continues to intercede for us every day.
 This is especially at the sacrifice of the Holy Mass.
 So, we must not be tired of interceding for one another and for our world before our merciful and compassionate Lord.
 So, we must approach Him in prayers always, reminding him of his promises as Moses did.

 In the second reading Paul reminds us that, like himself, we are all products of God’s mercy.
 In this reading Paul recounted how his salvation was made possible through the intercession and mercy of Christ.
 Hence, like Paul, let us take advantage of this same saving mercy of God for our eternal salvation.
 Let us also be grateful to Him, who shows us mercy through Christ.